eloylp/go-kit/README.md

 patterns and tools.
 Go promotes the creation of small and cohesive tools.
 This repo is a space for that kind of small, reusable packages across projects.

+Its good to mention, that sometimes its preferable to copy some code than depending in third party libs.
+Feel free to just use this repo as an example.

 ## How to use this library

 In order to use any of the packages of this Go module, use the following import url: